 The exact location of Tekuo is currently unclear.
 It may be in our universe or in a parallel one.
 For the majority of Earth-dwellers travel to Tekuo remains impossible.
 However, it is possible if you have access to a means of hyperspace teleportation, such as a quantum entangled object linked to another on Tekuo.

 Side effects of your journey are likely to include nausea and dizziness.
 You would also need time to adapt to local conditions such as climate, air pressure, gravity and the length of the day.

 Like Earth, it lies in the habitable zone of its solar system, so experiences similar temperatures.
 Tekuo is warmer and wetter than Earth.
-(Only 24% of it is land, compared with 29% of Earth).
-It receives a little more sunlight than Earth and has no land at the poles to harbour large ice fields.
+(Only 21% of it is land, compared with 29% of Earth).
+It receives as much sunlight as Earth but has no land at the poles to harbour large ice fields.

 The planet has a simple geological plate structure.
 There are just three continents.
 These are close together, but drifting slowly apart after a Pangaea.
 All are drifting north and west, but at different rates and in slightly different directions.

 On most maps, the continent of Aheku is shown in the south-east.
 It is shaped rather like the island of Borneo and extends from Equatorial regions into the southern hemisphere.
 The island of Mohai lies off its east coast.

 The continent of Umãka is conventionally shown in the north of Tekuo, so north-west of Aheku.

 Teohiti lies to the west of the other two continents.
 It is shaped a bit like Sumatra but aligned north-west to south-east.
 Most of its land lies in the southern hemisphere.